dusanlos/kpn-tech-talent-assignment/README.md

 This project is a customer management application developed as part of the KPN assignment.
 It allows users to create, read, update, and delete (CRUD) customers in a secure and structured way.

+**Note:** The main focus of this project was on the backend implementation.

 ### Key Features
 - Manage customer data (first name, last name, email, phone number)
 - Form validation and error handling